lohedges/slsm/README.md

 ```bash
 make PREFIX=MY_INSTALL_DIR install
 ```

+(Note that there is no need to install the library in order to use it.
+You can always build locally and link against the library using whatever path is appropriate.)

 Further details on using the Makefile can be found by running make without a target, i.e.